mavenbird/estimatedprofit/README.md

 Main Functionalities -
 ----------------------

-* Add an extra column to the product grid in the backend called "Estimated Profit"
+* Extra column added to the Catalog -> product grid in the backend called "Estimated Profit"
-* Estimated profit should be calculated as: (Sales price - Cost prise) X Qty in stock
+* Estimated profit is calculated as: (Sales price - Cost prise) X Qty in stock
-* if there is no cost price entered, then the estimated profit will be blank
+* If there is no cost price entered, then the "Estimated profit" will be blank

 Installation
 ------------